Curriculum X

 Content

-The course will consist of a 45 minute lesson on the mathematical and programming theory required for each project, followed by a 90 minute supported session working on the project.
+The course will consist of a lecture on the mathematical and programming theory required for each project, followed by a supported session working on the project.
 The projects come with a “hints” sheet.
-Some content would have been taught in the ‘further pure with technology’ course.
+Some content would have been taught in the Further Pure with Technology applied A-level module.

 Who’s it for?